Description

 'The Sortino ratio improves upon the Sharpe ratio by isolating downside volatility from total volatility by dividing excess return by the downside deviation.
 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset's standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio takes the asset's return and subtracts the risk-free rate, and then divides that amount by the asset's downside deviation.
 The ratio was named after Frank A. Sortino.'

-• Looking at the excess return divided by the downside deviation of 0.62 in the last 5 years of Micron Technology, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (0.73)
+• Looking at the ratio of annual return and downside deviation of 0.34 in the last 5 years of Micron Technology, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (0.78)

 Ulcer: